Merkov77/Dantejsr/readme.md

 	})
 </pre>

-In order to call components like buttons or matches, however, you need to assign them one go, this only happens with these cases.
-Although it does not mean that you may call them using They Give, without no problem.
+To call components like buttons or the like, however, you need to assign them an ID, this only happens in these cases.
+It doesn't mean you can't call them using Dan though, without any problem.

 	<div class="box">Click here</div>